How physically fit do I need to be to be a Special Constable?

 When will I be expected to work?

 That’s up to you and when you are available.
-However, whilst you are in your non-independent phase it is likely that you will be required to align your duties with those of your tutor.
+However, whilst you are in your non-independent phase it is likely that you will want to align your duties with those of your coach.

 We do ask that you pre-plan your duties so your regular colleagues know when you are going in and can plan accordingly.
 There will be times when we make contact to invite you to attend operations and events, again, it is up to you what you sign up to based on your availability.